 - If you’re not a fan of plain cake (modern folks seem to always need condiments and dressing on everything haha), top it with fruit!

 … after baking & cooling the required amount of time, you will have yourself a thick and rich pound cake to share with your family and friends this holiday season, or any time of the year!
-I hope you enjoy!
-Check back later for more vintage recipes from this cookbook and more!
+I hope you enjoy it with the folks you love (or with ice cream, because that’s true love LOL)!
+Check back later for more vintage recipes from this cookbook and more.